 Up to Date Road Closure Status

 The Parkway is open 365 days a year – weather permitting.
-It’s always wise to check the Real Time Road Closure Map before getting on the road to ensure your selected route is open.
+It’s always wise to check the Road Closure Details before getting on the road to ensure your selected route is open.
 Windy conditions and resulting downed limbs, unexpected road maintenance detours, and complications of mountainous terrain in sudden overnight downpours, or even an isolated snowstorm in higher elevations as temperatures cool off can all close the road unexpectedly.
 If a short area is closed and you’d like to continue on your way around the closure, use our Interactive Parkway Map to see all the Access Points on and off the Parkway and what highways they intersect.
 The stretch of road on the BRP that had been closed near Roanoke, VA is open now.

 Spotty Cell Coverage

 Cell reception (and WiFi or data connections) can be spotty in the mountains.
 Be prepared with maps in all formats.
 Download our free Blue Ridge Parkway Travel Planner app for access to maps even when you don’t have a cell signal.

 Paper maps are good to have on hand, too.
 If you’re a AAA member, you can pick up our publications at your local AAA office anywhere in the country.
 We provide them with both our brochure-size Blue Ridge Parkway Map (popular with motorcyclists for its handy size) and our Blue Ridge Parkway Travel Planner, with milepost-by-milepost travel info and maps by region.
 If your AAA office doesn’t have them in stock, ask them to request the materials from us.
 You can also request materials directly from us via our online form.

 Plan ahead as much as possible with the resources available on our website.
 It’s especially important when traveling in the vicinity of the Parkway in October to have lodging reservations in advance.
 Hotels, cabins and B&Bs often book months in advance and this is not a time to leave this part to chance check-in when you arrive.
 You can use the Interactive Map’s Lodging filter to see what’s along the way of your planned route and contact innkeepers in advance to reserve.